noticz/QuickSwitch/README.md

 2. Run `.exe` for your CPU architecture and check it's existence in the tray.

-3. Open different folders in a supported file manager.
+3. Open different directories in a supported file manager.

 > E.g., open `C:\` in `Explorer`.